Contact Us

 As it concerns your P2P app, this feature helps to secure each transaction process to prevent interference from a third party.

-Creation of user profile The user profile in a P2P platform is a collection of settings and information associated with a user.
+Creation of a user profile The user profile in a P2P platform is a collection of settings and information associated with a user.

 It provides a set of information for identifying the user, such as their age, photograph, and other personal details.